Crime and Mismeasured Punishment: Marginal Treatment Effect with Misclassification: Introduction

 The MTE is a function that captures the effect of a treatment for the individual who is indifferent between taking the treatment or not.
 In the Crime Economics example, the MTE function captures the effect of being punished with an alternative sentence (fines or community service) on recidivism for the defendant who is at the margin of being punished or not conditional on her judge's leniency level.
-By analyzing this treatment effect parameter at different margins of judge's leniency, we may find a negatively sloped MTE function, implying that individuals who would be punished even by very lenient judges are harmed by their alternative sentences while individuals who would be punished only by very strict judges benefit from them.
+By analyzing this treatment effect parameter at different margins of judge's leniency, we may find that its heterogeneity is correlated with judge's leniency.
 Therefore, understanding the unobserved heterogeneity of alternative sentences' impact is key to understanding its benefits and costs.

-My partial identification strategy for the MTE function with a misclassified treatment variable offers a menu of estimates based on three sets of assumptions.
+My partial identification strategy for the MTE function with a misclassified treatment variable offers a menu of estimates based on two sets of assumptions.
 These assumptions simultaneously address endogenous selection into treatment and non-classical measurement error.
 Since these sets gradually add stronger assumptions to tighten the bounds around the MTE function, the researcher can transparently analyze the informational content of each assumption \citep{Tamer2010}.

 Four assumptions are common to all sets of assumptions used in this paper.
 First, the instrument is independent of the potential outcomes and the latent heterogeneity variable that defines the true treatment.
 Second, the instrument is relevant, impacting the correctly measured and mismeasured probabilities of receiving the treatment.
 Third, the latent heterogeneity variable that defines the treatment is continuous.
 Finally, the potential outcomes' first moments are finite.
 These assumptions are standard in the literature about instrumental variables \citep{Heckman2006} and address endogenous selection into treatment.